 We’re here to help with your case.

-Foley & Small works with experts in the operation, maintenance handling of motorcycles; including those who provide training courses for motorcyclist and would be motorcyclist here in the State of Indiana.
-Beyond that, Foley & Small works with forensic engineers, civil engineers and human factors experts along with others to prepare these cases to their utmost.
+Foley & Murphy works with experts in the operation, maintenance handling of motorcycles; including those who provide training courses for motorcyclist and would be motorcyclist here in the State of Indiana.
+Beyond that, Foley & Murphy works with forensic engineers, civil engineers and human factors experts along with others to prepare these cases to their utmost.

 Our Attorneys each have 30+ years in the practice of law.

 Our Attorneys each have the highest rating from their peers.